All Episodes

 I just want to make a couple of points real quick.

-Uh number one, timing.
+Number one, timing.

 So this leak could not have been timed better for the Democrats.

-And that I think is why it was orchestrated.
+And that, I think, is why it was orchestrated.

 And I think the American public need to wake up and see that every one of these little ploys are going to backfire on the Democrats.

-We have to make sure as Republicans and independents that the public sees the other side and what they're doing.
+We have to make sure, as Republicans and Independents, that the public sees the other side and what they're doing.

 It's very, very important.

-The timing of this timing of this is perfect.
+The timing of this is perfect.

-By that point, the American people, the reasonable people, in the latest Fox poll, 70% of independents don't have a high opinion of Joe Biden.
+It's perfect, but it's not because, you know, the American people, if this decision comes out, whenever it comes out, probably in June, and it stays the same, by that point, the American people, the reasonable people, in the latest box poll, 70% of independents don't have a high opinion of Joe Biden.

 That is a dramatic shift.